For Scholars

 National Endowment for the Humanities Fellowships at the ASCSA

-Since its inception in 1994, the National Endowment for the Humanities (NEH) Fellowship program at the ASCSA has supported projects for over 60 scholars with distinguished research and teaching careers in the humanities.
+Since its inception in 1994, the NEH Fellowship program at the ASCSA has supported projects for over 60 scholars with distinguished research and teaching careers in the humanities.

-Eligibility: Postdoctoral scholars and professionals in all fields relevant to the mission of the ASCSA who are US citizens, or foreign nationals who have lived in the US for the three years immediately preceding the application deadline.
+Eligibility: Postdoctoral scholars and professionals in all fields relevant to the mission of the ASCSA who are U.S. citizens or foreign nationals residing in the U.S. Foreign nationals must have lived in the U.S. for at least the three years immediately preceding the application deadline.
 Applicants must already hold their Ph.D. or have completed all requirements, except for the actual conferral of the degree, by the application deadline.

 Terms: Two to four fellows will be selected for awards of 4, 5, or 9 months duration.
 The monthly stipend per fellow is $5,000 allocated from a total pool of $90,000 per year.
 Applicants should indicate their preference for the length and dates of tenure of the award to coincide with the American School's academic year: 9 months, Sept.
-2024-end of May 2025; 4 months, Sept. - Dec.
-2024; 5 months, January to end of May 2025.
+2025-end of May 2026; 4 months, Sept. - Dec.
+2025; 5 months, January to end of May 2026.
 School fees are waived, and the award provides lunches at Loring Hall five days per week.
-The NEH Fellow will pay for travel costs, housing, residence permit, and other living expenses from the stipend.
+The NEH Fellow can use the stipend for travel costs, housing, residence permit, and other living expenses.
 Foreign travel (while holding the fellowship) must be undertaken on U.S. flag carriers, wherever such service is available A final report is due at the end of the award period, and the ASCSA expects that copies of all publications that result from research conducted as a Fellow of the ASCSA will be contributed to the relevant library of the School.
 The NEH requires public acknowledgment of the projects it supports on all materials resulting from or related to the NEH award.
 The NEH Fellow is also requested to send one copy of all books and electronic copies of articles directly to the NEH.

 Application: Submit an application online on the ASCSA website by October 31.